 While the Queen is long gone, her house, cottages and other buildings have been restored in the hamlet and it is now open to the public.
 It is populated with a variety of animals which makes the visit even more appealing when you have children travelling with you.

-If you really want to see a bit more of Versailles and learn more about Marie Antoinette, one perspective is in the film, “Marie Antoinette” by Sofia Coppola.
+If you really want to see a bit more of Versailles and learn more about Marie Antoinette, check out the spectacle that I attended in 2019 complete with illuminated characters and fireworks.
+Another perspective is in the film, “Marie Antoinette” by Sofia Coppola.
 It will be your glimpse inside and around Versailles.

 Website about visiting Versailles, the Petit Trianon and Hamlet: Chateau de Versailles